Capacitated arc routing problem

+In mathematics, the capacitated arc routing problem (CARP) is that of finding the shortest tour with a minimum graph/travel distance of a mixed graph with undirected edges and directed arcs given capacity constraints for objects that move along the graph that represent snow-plowers, street sweeping machines, or winter gritters, or other real-world objects with capacity constraints.
+The constraint can be imposed for the length of time the vehicle is away from the central depot, or a total distance traveled, or a combination of the two with different weighting factors.

+There are many different variations of the CARP described in the book Arc Routing:Problems, Methods, and Applications by Ángel Corberán and Gilbert Laporte.

+Solving the CARP involves the study of graph theory, arc routing, operations research, and geographical routing algorithms to find the shortest path efficiently.

+The CARP is NP-hard arc routing problem.

+Large-scale capacitated arc routing problem

-A large-scale capacitated arc routing problem (LSCARP) is a variant of the capacitated arc routing problem that covers 300 or more edges to model complex arc routing problems at large scales.
+A large-scale capacitated arc routing problem (LSCARP) is a variant of the CARP that covers 300 or more edges to model complex arc routing problems at large scales.

 Yi Mei et al. published an algorithm for solving the large-scale capacitated arc routing problem using a cooperative co-evolution algorithm.

 LSCARP can be solved with a divide and conquer algorithm applied to route cutting off decomposition.

 The LSCARP can also be solved with an iterative local search that improves on upper and lower bounds of other methods.

 An LSCARP algorithm has been applied to waste collection in Denmark with a fast heuristic named FAST-CARP.